PostHog/posthog.com/contents/founders/write-great-job-ads.md

 - Nice to have

 Each should be ~3-4 items long - that's it.
-You will know when you see a great resume anyway.
+You will know when you see a great resume.
 Candidates don't read this stuff super carefully anyway, or will ignore the stuff they can't do (especially if they are a dude).
 Fun fact - you do not need to write out literally every single thing the person will be doing.

 **What the actual hiring process is**